 - Sporty – If you love a college or professional team, why not include your pet in the team spirit?
 Sports-themed pet costumes can be purchased for almost any team or simply dress your pet in your team’s colors (try a t-shirt or bandana).

 - DIY – Homemade costumes may be the way to go if you want to save money, be more environmentally friendly, or simply enjoy a fun challenge.
-This doggie businessman costume is great for beginners or try this slightly more complicated felt dragon costume.
+This doggie businessman costume is great for beginners.

 Remember, your pet’s costume should in no way restrict their ability to breath, see, eat, drink, vocalize, or hinder their movement in any way.
 Make sure to avoid small or dangling pieces that could be chewed off and pose a choking risk.
 Lastly, always supervise your pet while wearing a costume.
 Remove it immediately if your pet shows any signs of discomfort (ears back, tail tucked, abnormal vocalizations, etc.).